KennaLab/SpliPath/README.md

 ## Introduction

-SpliPath was developed to functionally cluster genetic variants into collapsed splicing quantitative trait loci (csQTLs), which have similar effect on altering splicing.
-SpliPath aims to address two main difficulties in explaining missing heritability in rare disorders: effective methed to functionally interpret genetic variants and increase statistical power to establish associations between rare variants and phenotypes.
-First, SpliPath links the prediction of SpliceAI with reference transcriptomics data to identify mutations that induce splice changes actually occuring in patient cohorts or disease models.
+SpliPath is designed to identify and functionally cluster splice-altering variants in WGS that have similar effects on RNA splicing.
+We refer to these variants as collapsed splicing quantitative trait loci (csQTLs).
+SpliPath aims to address two main difficulties in explaining missing heritability in rare disorders: effective method to functionally interpret genetic variants and increase statistical power to establish associations between rare variants and phenotypes.
+First, SpliPath links the prediction of SpliceAI with reference transcriptomics data to identify genetic variants that induce splice changes actually occuring in disease-relevant transcriptomics profiles.
 Second, SpliPath aggregates variants with similar functional consequences into csQTLs for more powerful genetic association analyses.

 ## Installation